CLIxIndia-Dev/qbank-lite/CHANGENOTES.md

 ## [3.11.0] - 2017-04-10:
 ### Added
-  - `additionalResponses` flag to get all user responses in offered results.
+  - `additionalAttempts` flag to get all user responses in offered results.

 ## [3.10.0] - 2017-04-07: